HumanSignal/label-studio-ml-backend/label_studio_ml/examples/bert_classifier/README.md

 <!--
 ---
-title: BERT-based text classification
+title: Classify text with a BERT model
 type: blog
 tier: all
-order: 30
+order: 29
 meta_title: BERT-based text classification
 meta_description: Tutorial on how to use BERT-based text classification with your Label Studio project
 categories: